How to add header-based authentication

 You can also add, view, update and delete authentications from your targets using our API.
 This can help if you wish to integrate vulnerability scanning as part of your CI/CD pipeline or otherwise update the authentication credentials automatically.

-When you select Header authentication you will be presented with the following modal.
-Header authentications can be used to send a specific header to the endpoint with every request.
+Header-based authentication can be used to send a specific header to the endpoint with every request

 Adding the credentials